DevAkintunde/frupal/frupal/README.md

 # Frupal, a Drupal React JS library

+(Update: Pager UI v23 now injects 'page=1' into the url; which now supports proper pagination.
+Nested pagination temporarily not support else such nested pager must be set to 'constant' type.
+You can keep using v22 if you need nested pagination.)

 A Drupal library to make decoupled Drupal easier to manage/build from the frontend by implementing common communication channels to the backend.

 All modules/functions/features may be imported from 'frupal/modules'